UniverseStudiosMC/UniverseJobs/docs/introduction/what-is-jobsadventure.md

-# 🤔 What is JobsAdventure?
+# 🤔 What is UniverseJobs?

-JobsAdventure is the **next-generation** jobs plugin for Minecraft, designed to transform your server into a true RPG economic experience.
+UniverseJobs is the **next-generation** jobs plugin for Minecraft, designed to transform your server into a true RPG economic experience.

 ## 🎯 Project Vision

-JobsAdventure was created with a clear vision: **offer the most advanced, flexible, and performant jobs system** available for Minecraft.
-Unlike other job plugins, JobsAdventure completely rethinks the traditional approach to provide:
+UniverseJobs was created with a clear vision: **offer the most advanced, flexible, and performant jobs system** available for Minecraft.
+Unlike other job plugins, UniverseJobs completely rethinks the traditional approach to provide:

 - A **modern architecture** compatible with Folia
 - **Maximum flexibility** in configuration